-For statistical purposes, the estimates presented cover both unincorporated farms and communal farming organizations with total farm operating revenues equal to or greater than $10,000 as well as incorporated farms with total farm operating revenues of $25,000 and over.
+For statistical purposes, the farm revenue and expense estimates presented cover both incorporated farms and communal farming organizations with total farm operating revenues equal to or greater than $25,000 as well as unincorporated farms with total farm operating revenues of $10,000 and over.

 This methodology does not apply.

 This is not a sample survey.
 It is a census of farm establishments as identified on Statistics Canada's Business Register.

 Farm revenue and expense data are extracted from administrative files supplied to Statistics Canada's Data Stewardship Division via Canada Revenue Agency (CRA).

 Data for off-farm income of farm families are extracted from the T1 Family File (T1FF) produced by Income Statistics Division of Statistics Canada.
 The T1 General--Income Tax and Benefit Return form serves as a source of off-farm income statistics: wages and salaries, net off-farm self-employment income, investment income, pension income, government social transfers and other off-farm income.
 Data from the Canada Child Tax Benefit File supplement data on off-farm income.

 Farm families are identified by linking the ATDP file containing data on farm operators involved in incorporated and unincorporated farms into the T1 Family File (T1FF), containing family units developed by Income Statistics Division.
 Records are linked and farm families are identified.
 Linkage results are used to produce aggregate estimates for total income of farm families.